vueschool/vue-masterclass/README.md

 ## Looking for Firebase 9?
 Since the video course was created, Firebase has released a new version of it's JavaScript SDK.
 If you'd like to see code changes using Firebase 9 checkout the [firebase-9 branch](https://github.com/vueschool/vue-masterclass/tree/firebase-9), courtesy of [Michael Haslam](https://github.com/Ongomobile).
 Thanks Mike!

+## Looking for Composition API, Pinia, TypeScript, etc?
+Since this video course was created, a lot has changed in the Vue.js ecosystem.
+[We have a brand new Master Class](https://vue.school/masterclass) geared towards addressing and teaching these updated technologies (WIP as of Q1 2024).
+We've had an amazing community member complete this course however, with these latest technologies.
+You can [see his source code in this github repo](https://github.com/JeremieLitzler/vueschool-course/tree/forum-vite).
+Thanks Jérémie!